Build a Predator-Proof Chicken Coop: A Complete Guide

 Good ventilation is essential for your chickens' health, preventing moisture buildup and respiratory issues.
 However, vents can also be a weak point in your coop's security.
 You need to allow for airflow without creating an open invitation for predators.
 The solution is simple: cover every ventilation opening, no matter how small, with ½-inch hardware cloth.
 This allows fresh air to circulate freely while ensuring that snakes, weasels, and other small predators can't get inside.
 When you design your coop, you can integrate secure ventilation from the start, keeping your flock both healthy and safe.

-Protect Every Window
+Secure Every Window and Opening

 Windows are another potential entry point that needs careful attention.
 A standard window screen offers zero protection against a determined predator.
 In fact, a hawk or raccoon can tear through a regular screen in seconds.
 Just like your vents, every window on your coop must be covered with securely attached hardware cloth.
 This allows light to come in and gives your chickens a view, but it creates a strong barrier that keeps predators out.
 Don't overlook any opening; even small windows need to be reinforced to ensure your coop is completely secure from every angle.